This page tells you about the hormone therapy anastrozole and its possible side effects. There are sections about

 Anastrozole tablets contain lactose (milk sugar).
 If you have an intolerance to lactose, contact your doctor before taking this medicine.

-Arimidex may sometimes be used to treat breast cancer in men.
+Anastrozole might sometimes be used to treat breast cancer in men.
 Breast cancer is very rare in men.
-And so very little is known about the side effects of this drug in men.
+So very little is known about the side effects of this drug in men.
 Doctors expect the effects to be similar to those listed on this page.